Ahmed-0sama/Moodify/README.md

 See `LICENSE.txt` for details.

 ---

-Made by Ahmed Osama — happy to chat about the architecture, trade‑offs, and future plans.
+happy to chat about the architecture, trade‑offs, and future plans.